 - Companies don't think their cloud can keep up with security

-- These are the best cloud firewalls of 2019
+- These are the best cloud firewalls on the market

 - Cloud traffic is dominating enterprise networks